Table of Contents

 Some groups get together just to share information and encouragement, while others grow into longer-term mutual support communities where members help each other with carpools, childcare, or caregiving when a member gets sick.
 Still others grow into educational programs with outside speakers coming in to teach about various issues.

 There is no "right" or "wrong" way to organize a group, as long as it is safe, supportive, and respectful of all participants.
 People living with HIV who participate in support groups often take better care of themselves and are less likely to feel isolated or depressed.
+As a result, people living with HIV who have support live longer, healthier lives.
 If there are no support groups available in your community, you may want to start one yourself.

 If you partner with an organization in your area that provides services to women living with HIV, it may be willing to tell its members about your group so that those who are interested can join.
 If you are not familiar with organizations in your area, you can search for them using one of these resources: AIDS Service Organization (ASO) finder (in the US) or this E-Atlas (International).
 You can ask if organizations in your area already have a support group; if they do not, you can ask them for suggestions and for ways they might help you start a group in your community.

 As you begin planning your group, consider the following:

 - What is the purpose of the group?
 Possible purposes include providing social support, educational support, and/or mental health support.